Reimbursement for Tests with the OCULUS Pentacam (OCULUS)

 Q Does Medicare cover Zernike and wavefront analysis?

-Q What are Medicare’s reimbursement rates?
+Q What are Medicare’s reimbursement rates for the covered tests?

 These values are modified by local wage indices so actual payment rates vary.
+Other payers set their own rates, which may vary considerably.

 Q What documentation is required in the medical record?